BIG IDEAS in-School

 - Untitled (Wolf) by Vik Muniz, Squamish – virtual tour

-- Human Structures Vancouver by Jonathan Borofsky, Vancouver – on-site until early March, 2017 and virtual tour
+- Human Structures Vancouver by Jonathan Borofsky, Vancouver – virtual tour

-- Giants by OSGEMEOS, Vancouver – on-site until early November, check with us about whether it is staying as permanent) and virtual tour
+- Giants by OSGEMEOS, Vancouver – on-site and virtual tour

-- F Grass by Ai Weiwei, Vancouver – on-site until late November and virtual tour
+- F Grass by Ai Weiwei, Vancouver – on-site until May and virtual tour

-- The Meeting by Wang Shugang, North Vancouver – on-site until early March, 2017 and virtual tour
+- The Meeting by Wang Shugang, North Vancouver – virtual tour

 - Love Your Bean by Cosimo Caballero, Vancouver – virtual tour